-Photographs 6 - 7:

-Silt fences located between the area of the proposed Heap Leach Facility Sediment Pond and Williams Creek and re-vegetated area.
-Re-establishment of grass vegetation in this area appears to be hampered by the periodic pooling of water.
-Willow cuttings planted in 2011 had taken hold with limited new growth visible in 2013.
+Photographs 8 - 9: Re-vegetated area and silt fence located between the area of the proposed Heap Leach Facility Sediment Pond and Williams Creek.
+Willow cuttings planted in 2011 had taken hold with limited new growth visible in 2014.
+Silt fence nearer to camp was overgrown, with no bare earth visible.